-Formerly known as Kilusan Ligtas Malaria, Movement Against Malaria is a signature program of the foundation which aims to ensure the elimination of malaria in the Philippines.
-The program already helped make 60 of 81 provinces completely malaria free.
+Formerly known as Kilusan Ligtas Malaria, Movement Against Malaria is a signature programme of the foundation which aims to ensure the elimination of malaria in the Philippines.
+The programme already helped make 60 of 81 provinces completely malaria-free.
 Over 12.5 million beneficiaries were impacted, with 2.6 million houses sprayed against mosquitoes, 10,000 health professionals trained, and 2,200 facilities given antimalaria drugs and facilities.
 Starting its work in the area over 22 years ago, the foundation has helped to reduce the incidence of malaria by 93%.
 In partnership with the Department of Health, and through a Global Fund Grant, PSFI aims to achieve the total elimination of malaria by 2023.

-SUSTAINABILITY AT CORPORATE SHELL PILIPINAS GOVERNANCE ACHIEVING NET-ZERO EMISSIONS RESPECTING NATURE POWERING LIVES
+SUSTAINABILITY AT CC SHELL PILIPINAS GO

+CORPORATE GOVERNANCE ACHIEVING NET-ZERO EMISSIONS RESPECTING NATURE POWERING LIVES